Have questions? We're here.

 Day 5: Thingeyri

-Option 1 - That Viking Thing Experience
+Option 1 - That Viking Thing Experience (Duration: 2 hours + free time / Level of difficulty: Easy)

-Today, step back in time and learn about the Viking ways and how the hardy Norse people lived off the land.
+Today, step back in time and learn about the Viking way of life and how the hardy Norse people lived off the land.
 Walk through a recreated Viking area, learning about what is fact and what is fiction in the many stories you've heard about the famous Vikings.
 A short hike brings you to the old ruins of the Viking meeting place called a Thing - the closest translation in English is 'parliament.'
 Step inside the interactive Viking Museum for a chance to dress up in authentic hand-sewn Viking clothing, take photographs, drink Icelandic Viking beer, bake your own Viking bread, and explore the museum - all part of learning more about Viking ways.

-Option 2 - Sandafell Mountain Hike
+Option 2 - Sandafell Mountain Hike (Duration: 3 hours / Level of difficulty: Moderate-Difficult, dependent on fitness level)

 Day 6: Akureyri | Husavik

-Option 3 - Hverfjall Volcanic Crater Hike, Dimmuborgir & Dettifoss
+Option 3 - Hverfjall Volcanic Crater Hike, Dimmuborgir & Dettifoss (Duration: 8 hours including lunch / Level of difficulty: Strenuous)

-In the late afternoon, reboard your vessel in Husavik, the whale-watching capital of Iceland.
+In the late afternoon, re board your vessel in Húsavík, the whale watching capital of Iceland.

 Day 7: Grimsey Island